Mordor828/Python-Turtle-Graphic-Game/README.md

-Aborted code!
+Change my mind.
+Will continue codig.

-Have to abort this code.
-The tutorial I'm following is using a different program than VSC, so it's difficult to know what syntax he is using.
+Will try to adapt it with VSC despite following a tutorial that uses a different code language program.